 There are lots to do when you aren’t in battle, you won’t run out of things to do.
 Coming back to the size of Eos, the world is filled with sidequests to complete, monsters to hunt for rewards, fishing, unlocking and cooking new recipes, and Prompto’s photo journey through the world.

 Not everything has been ironed out on release day.
 The last delay shifted the release from September to November promising much of the leftover issues to be corrected.
 What hasn’t been corrected though, is the camera during combat.
-Often times during an intense battle in a corridor or in a building causes the camera to become erratic and unnecessarily zoomed-in oftentimes creating chaos and confusion on what’s happening within the battle.
+Oftentimes during an intense battle in a corridor or in a building causes the camera becomes erratic and unnecessarily zoomed in oftentimes creating chaos and confusion about what’s happening within the battle.